 We’re aware of people door-knocking in the Nottingham area.
 We don’t door step people, so please make sure you check id’s and be careful what personal information you are asked to disclose.

 To keep our people safe we're still running a limited phone service.
 Our call centre teams are still very busy helping vulnerable customers and those with emergencies like a loss of electricity or gas.

 With a monthly fixed Direct Debit, the same amount of money comes out of your bank account on the same day each month.
 We base this amount on what we know about your energy use, using either the figures you give us when you get your first quote or your six-monthly energy review.

 Of course, you'll use more energy during the winter months and less in the summer so we factor this into your monthly payments as well.
 Direct Debits are a good way to spread the cost of keeping your home warm throughout the year.

-We’ll review the amount you pay by Direct Debit every six months.
+We’ll review the amount you pay by Direct Debit once a year.
 If your monthly payments are higher than you need for your actual energy use then you’ll build up credit on your account and we’ll reduce the Direct Debit amount.